jasonwct1220/AI-Vtuber/README.md

-# AI-Vtuber
+# AI-Vtuber Yuri

 This is a final year project for Computer Science and Engineering.
 This project used Unity and Live2D cubism to manage the Vtuber model, and Python for control the AI.
-The AI was used
+The AI used the model gpt-3.5-turbo with a fine-tuned openAI Key.
+We made all the Art and Live2D models, please use free Live2D resources if you use our project.